Importing Your Base Character (Template)

 In the left panel (Project Panel), expand the tree of your active project and Resources

-- The Resources folder contains internal files, configurations and assets selected by Didimo, which can be used during the configuration of your project
+• The Resources folder contains internal files and configurations selected by Didimo, which can be used during the configuration of your project

 2. Import your Model